-Geographic areas in which the ambient concentrations of a pollutant exceed the NAAQS are classified as nonattainment areas.
+Geographic areas in which the ambient concentrations of a pollutant exceed or contribute to ambient air quality in a nearby area not meeting the NAAQS are classified as nonattainment areas.
 Federal regulations require states to prepare State Implementation Plans (SIPs) that establish methods to bring air quality in nonattainment areas into compliance with the NAAQS and to maintain compliance.
 Nonattainment areas that return to compliance are classified as maintenance areas and may be redesignated as attainment areas after 20 years of demonstrating continuing compliance with no further NAAQS exceedances.

-As shown in Table 2 and on Figure 3, Maricopa County is currently designated as a nonattainment area for O_3 and PM{10} , and a maintenance area for CO (EPA 2023).
+As shown in Table 2 and on Figure 3, portions of Maricopa County are currently designated as nonattainment for O_3 and PM{10} and maintenance for CO (EPA 2023).